Yashashviii/GeminiTalks/README.md

 Pull requests are welcome!
 Please fork the repo and submit your ideas or improvements.

 <p align="center">
-  ✨ Made with ❤️ using using modern web technologies ✨
+  ✨ Made with ❤️ using modern web technologies ✨
 </p>